 Uncorrected machine checks refer to errors that cannot be corrected at PAL and SAL layers.
 These may still be fully or partially recoverable at the OS layer.
-The control flow differs between CMCs and uncorrected machine checks.
-For corrected machine checks, the OS CMC interrupt handler will be optionally invoked some time after returning to the interrupted process.
+The control flow differs between corrected and uncorrected machine checks.
+For corrected machine checks, the OS Corrected error interrupt handlers will be invoked some time after returning to the interrupted process.
 Section 4.1 describes the functionality and processing steps for the uncorrected machine checks and Section 4.2 describes the corrected machine checks.